Monday, November 24th 2025

 Associate Director of Sustainable Finance at EYElliance

-Partnership & Engagement Lead at One
+Partnership & Engagement Lead at ONE

 Kenneth Oguzie